Submissions Instructions

 Essays tend to explore novel issues.
 While they are similar to Articles both with respect to scope and sophistication, Essays tend to differ from Articles in that they often exercise significantly more structural, stylistic, and substantive flexibility.
 Essay authors wield this flexibility in a wide variety of ways, with some choosing to pursue an ambitious or provocative rethinking of an area of the law, and others choosing instead to offer commentary on a legal concept or doctrine intended for a peer audience.
 Essays also tend to be shorter than Articles, although they need not be.

-The Columbia Law Review Essays Committee is actively accepting submissions for its Summer 2024 selection window.
+The Columbia Law Review Essays Committee is no longer accepting Essay submissions for its August 2024 selection window.
+We anticipate reopening for our summer submission window on or around February 1, 2025.

 Columbia Law Review Forum